Stanley D. Bernstein

 - Ranked in Chambers USA Guide (2012-2016).

-Mr. Bernstein has litigated high-profile cases against the most prominent defense firms in the country.
-He has earned a reputation for being a tenacious litigator who has negotiated some of the largest securities fraud settlements in history.
-For example, as Chair of the Plaintiffs’ Executive Committee in the In re Initial Public Offering Securities Litigation, Mr. Bernstein negotiated a $586 million settlement of 300 coordinated actions, after seven full-day mediation sessions.
-He also negotiated significant settlements in In re Marsh & McLennan Cos., Inc. Securities Litigation ($400 million); In re Royal Dutch/Shell Transport Securities Litigation ($166.6 million); and In re Bankers Trust Securities Litigation ($58 million, representing 100% of losses).
+Mr. Bernstein litigates against the most prominent defense firms in the country and has earned a reputation for being a tenacious litigator who will try any case that does not settle on favorable terms.
+His experience and reputation for trying cases has enabled him to negotiate some of the largest securities fraud settlements in history.
+For example, Mr. Bernstein was the Chair of the Plaintiffs’ Executive Committee in In re Initial Public Offering Securities Litigation, No. 21 MC 92 (S.D.N.Y.), a coordinated litigation of over 300 securities class actions, in which a $586 million settlement was obtained.
+Mr. Bernstein was also instrumental in negotiating a $400 million settlement in In re Marsh & McLennan Cos., Inc. Securities Litigation, No. 04-CV-8144 (CM) (S.D.N.Y.).
+In In re Royal Dutch/Shell Transport Securities Litigation, No. 04-374 (JAP) (D.N.J.), he negotiated a $166.6 million settlement of the U.S. action, in addition to a $350 million European settlement the firm was substantially responsible for obtaining.
+In In re Bankers Trust Securities Litigation, he recovered $58 million for investors, representing 100% of their losses.

 Mr. Bernstein also led an individual action on behalf of the New Mexico Public Employees Retirement Association (“PERA”) against Wells Fargo Bank and affiliates arising from defendants’ mismanagement of PERA’s securities lending program.
 On the eve of trial, Mr. Bernstein negotiated a $50 million recovery for PERA, representing over 65% of PERA’s damages.